andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

  ┗ 📄script_retrieve_all_boardgames.py

  ```
+Most of the

+By default, ids are sampled randomly.
+This is incase something happened that prevented me from getting everything, I would still get a random sample across ids.

+The server will throttle when requests are too often.
+Too large will be blocked out right, but there's also a size that isn't blocked but often causes errors.

+I ran this on an AWS server, batch size, cooldown, yadayada.
+This is probably very conservative, and took ~30 hours.

+Resumability is implemented via a JSON file.
+This JSON file keeps track of .
+By default it's unoptimally formatted, which actually makes it unnecessarily large, (TODO confirm size and compacting size), but this could compacted by exporting JSON as optimal.

+Logging is both to stdout and a logging file.

  This is probably overly conservative.
-But this may I could spend less than 20% of time actively maintaining a connection
+But this may I could spend less than 20% of time actively maintaining a connection.

+`Retriever` is initialized with a save path.
+Other description, used script as guide.

 - Resumability
 - Server behaviour